tony-aw/squarebrackets/README.md

   the documentation accordingly.
 Cleaned up the internal code a bit.
 - 30 November 2024: The binding implementations can now bind mixtures of atomic and recursive objects.
+- 5 December 2024: replaced the `_rm` post-fixes with `_wo` in all
+  methods, to avoid confusion.
+Coercion for data.frame-like objects now happens automatically, and only when needed, in the `sb2_mod()` method, and updated the documentation accordingly.
+Slightly re-organized the documentation.